 - Transfer the pastry to a work surface, gather it together and pat into a disk.
 Wrap the pastry in plastic or wax paper and refrigerate for at least 30 minutes.

 Mix the Streusel

 - Mix the flour, sugar, cinnamon and salt.
 Cut the butter in with a pastry blender or your fingers until the mixture resembles coarse crumbs.
 Set aside.

 Make the Filling

 - Peel, halve and core the apples and slice them crosswise ¼ inch thick.
-Toss with the sugar and cinnamon and the orange zest.
+Toss with the sugar, cornstarch, and cinnamon.

 - Preheat the oven to 400°.
 On a lightly floured piece of parchment paper, roll out the pastry to a 14-inch circle.
 It will overhang the short sides of the paper.
 Transfer to a large rimmed baking sheet.
 Spread the apples over the pastry to within 2 inches of the edge.

-- Drizzle the honey over the apples.
-Dot with the pieces of butter and sprinkle with the streusel.
+- Dot with the pieces of butter and sprinkle with the streusel.
 Fold the pastry edge up and over the apples to create a 2 inch border.
 Chill the galette for 15 minutes while you preheat the oven to 400°F.

 - Whisk an egg with one teaspoon of water.
 Brush the folded pastry dough with egg wash and sprinkle lightly with granulated sugar.

-- Bake the galette at 400°F for about 1 hour, or until the pastry is nicely browned and crisp and all of the apples are tender.
+- Bake the galette at 400°F for 45 minutes to an hour, or until the pastry is nicely browned and crisp and all of the apples are tender.